On today’s date in 1969, the Montréal Expos visited the former Shea Stadium in Queens, N.Y., for their first regular season game in franchise history.

 After holding an 11-6 lead into the ninth inning, the Expos eventually held on to defeat the New York Mets 11-10 in front of a crowd of 44,541 people.

 Later that month, on April 14, the Expos—the first Major League Baseball (MLB) team to call a city outside the U.S. its home—played their first home game at Jarry Park Stadium in Montréal.
-Former prime minister Lester B. Pearson threw the first pitch of the game, which ended with the Expos earn another narrow win, this by a margin of 8-7.
+Former prime minister Lester B. Pearson threw the first pitch of the game, which ended with the Expos earning another narrow victory, this by a margin of 8-7.
 It was the first regular season game played in Canada and outside the U.S.

 1976 OLYMPIC STADIUM STAMP

-The stamp (Scott #688) depicts Montréal’s Olympic site, the main element of which is Olympic Stadium, which could be converted for football as well as baseball and accommodate 70,000 spectators for the Games.
+The stamp (Scott #688) depicts Montréal’s Olympic site, the main element of which is Olympic Stadium, which could be converted for football as well as baseball and accommodated 70,000 spectators for the Games.
 To the east of the stadium is the multi-purpose velodrome, which included a 285.74-metre cycling track encircling an arena used by athletes participating in wrestling, judo, badminton, tennis and table tennis.